t54-labs/AgenticRiskStandard/docs/ars-protocol/principal-track.md

 **OVERRIDE_PENDING** appears in three scenarios: (1) the underwriter rejects the transaction entirely, (2) the requestor refuses to pay the premium, or (3) the requestor refuses collateral.
 In all cases, the requestor can override the underwriter's terms and proceed without coverage.

-**APPROVAL_PENDING** appears only in the override path, after the requestor has overridden UW terms.
-Since coverage is not satisfied, the requestor must explicitly approve principal release, accepting the additional risk.
+In the override path, once the requestor submits `OVERRIDE_DECIDED` with `decision: "proceed"`, the state moves directly to `RELEASABLE`.
+No separate approval step is needed.
+The override IS the authorization.

 **EXECUTION_PENDING** means the principal has been released.
 The business agent must submit execution evidence (proof that the funds were used as intended).